kddprojectgroup1/kdd-project-group_1/README.md

 * host_namename of the host
 * neighbourhood_grouplocation
 * neighbourhoodarea

-7.latitudelatitude coordinates
+* latitudelatitude coordinates
-8.longitudelongitude coordinates
+* longitudelongitude coordinates
-9.room_typelisting space type
+* room_typelisting space type
-10.priceprice in dollars
+* priceprice in dollars
-11.minimum_nightsamount of nights minimum 12.number_of_reviewsnumber of reviews 13.last_reviewlatest review
+* minimum_nightsamount of nights minimum
+* number_of_reviewsnumber of reviews
+* last_reviewlatest review
-14.reviews_per_monthnumber of reviews per month 15.calculated_host_listings_countamount of listing per host16.
+* reviews_per_monthnumber of reviews per month
+* calculated_host_listings_countamount of listing per host16.
-16.availability_365number of days when listing is available for booking
+* availability_365number of days when listing is available for booking

 CRISP-DM Process: